codee-com/open-catalog/Checks/RMK014/README.md

 Loop is not a SIMD opportunity because of the unpredictable memory accesses in the loop body.

+### Actions

+Use `pwdirectives` to vectorize the loop.

+Alternatively, you can perform [loop fission](/Glossary/Loop-fission.md) to isolate the unpredictable memory accesses to a separate loop.

 ### Relevance

 [Memory access pattern](/Glossary/Memory-access-pattern.md) is very important